 I didn't really realize how much I liked history until I was out of high school.
 In high school, it is all about memorizing dates and events for tests, but the discipline is much more than that.
 I am drawn to people and their stories and experiences.
 Everyone sees events from a different perspective and understands it differently.
 Each variation and experience allows for something new to be understood.

-The curriculum within the public history bachelor's degree program at UW-Eau Claire will introduce you to the theory and practice of a variety of history-related pursuits, as well as career options available to public historians.
+The curriculum within the public history emphasis bachelor's degree program at UW-Eau Claire will introduce you to the theory and practice of a variety of history-related pursuits, as well as career options available to public historians.
 Prior to graduation, you'll complete a seminar in public history, a capstone thesis and an internship in the field.
 These experiences provide you with professional real-world experience and will prepare you well for your chosen career path.

-Classes for public history majors may include:
+Classes for history - public history emphasis majors may include:

 - World History Since 1500

 - United States History to 1877